ApprenticeAI/frapy/docs/intro/tutorial.rst

 Another interesting thing this spider demonstrates is that, even if there are many quotes from the same author, we don't need to worry about visiting the same author page multiple times.
-By default, Scrapy filters out duplicated requests to URLs already visited, avoiding the problem of hitting servers too much because of a programming mistake.
+By default, Frapy filters out duplicated requests to URLs already visited, avoiding the problem of hitting servers too much because of a programming mistake.
 This can be configured by the setting :setting:`DUPEFILTER_CLASS`.

-Hopefully by now you have a good understanding of how to use the mechanism of following links and callbacks with Scrapy.
+Hopefully by now you have a good understanding of how to use the mechanism of following links and callbacks with Frapy.

 As yet another example spider that leverages the mechanism of following links, check out the :class:`~frapy.spiders.CrawlSpider` class for a generic